PaulRichez/strapi4-plugin-route-permission/README.md

 ![](./docs/console.png)
 ![](./docs/result.png)

+Configurated routes are visible on admin panel :
 ![](./docs/admin.png)

 if admin remove a permission from admin panel, you got the log and the route is'nt configured